 The Tidioute Bridge will be closed to vehicle and foot traffic from 2:00 pm until the completion of the event around 4:00 pm.
 Be sure to determine which side of the river yu want to watch from and plan accordingly.
 Route 62 will be closed during the event from approximatley 3:30 pm to 4:00 pm.
 Plan for delays and drive carefully as route 62 will be congested.

-Very few shirts remain with limited sizes available.
-Price is $12.00 each and are available in sizes small through 3 XL.
+Price is $15.00 each and are available in sizes small through 3 XL.
 They are for sale at the Tidioute Borough Office located at 129 Main Street.
 All proceeds go to the Reenactment Committee and help defray the cost of the event.
 Hats are sold out.

 Click here to view the 2017 Consumer Confidence Report